 On 14 April 1984, a newborn baby boy was found dead near Cahersiveen, County Kerry.

-On 14 April 1984 a new born baby boy was found dead near Cahersiveen, County Kerry.
 The body was found abandoned about 3 miles from the town and the baby is believed to have died about 3 days previously.

 The story that unfolded involved further infantile deaths, allegations of murder and police corruption, and a tribunal.
 The Kerry Babies Tribunal raised many questions about corruption within the Garda Síochana as well as the treatment of unmarried mothers in Irish society at the time.